 -A big tree, a harbor and a pearl-

-Doha, (ad-Dawḥa or ad-Dōḥa), literally meaning “the big tree” in Modern Arabic or locally “rounded bays” is the capital city and most populous city of the State of Qatar.
-It is county’s fastest growing city, with over half of the nation's population living in the metropolitan area.
+Doha, (ad-Dawḥa or ad-Dōḥa), translated in modern Arabic as "the big tree" and based on local dialects as "rounded bays" is the capital and most populous city of the state of Qatar.
+It is the fastest growing city in the country.
+More than half of the country's population lives within the boundaries of the Doha metropolitan area.

-Since the last decades of the 20th century and the transformation of a fishing and pearl catching settlement to a modern city, Doha is experiencing an interaction of multicultural groups in different levels.
-Unlike western countries, in Qatar foreigners represent the majority of the population.
-Doha has become a city of expatriates and the urban spaces are mapping the boundaries between different social economic and cultural groups and the way these groups are interacting and experiencing inside city’s layers
+Already at the end of the 20th century, the gradual transformation of the small coastal settlement and pearl fishing port into a modern metropolis creates a constant interaction on multiple levels, between the various cultural groups that overwhelm it.
+Unlike Western countries, in Qatar expats represent the majority of the population.
+Doha has become a city of immigrants of different levels and rights.
+Urban spaces map and mark the boundaries between different social, economic and cultural groups and how these groups interact and survive within the confines of the megacity.

 Doha is a city in the making.
-The city is a fast growing economic center, an upcoming metropolis in the Persian Gulf.
-The modern, metal and glass skyscrapers of Doha are replacing the traditional buildings and the empty areas of the desert.
-The rapid transformations driven by the country’s new wealth, are reshaping the landscape and are becoming the new traces of memory for future historians.
-The under-construction sites and the completed buildings are creating a sense of timelessness.
+The city is a rapidly growing financial center, an upcoming metropolis in the Persian Gulf.
+Its modern metal and glass skyscrapers replace the traditional low-rise adobe buildings and empty desert areas.
+The rapid transformations fueled by the country's new wealth are reshaping the landscape and becoming the new traces of memory and identity for historians of the future.
+The construction sites and completed buildings create a sense of timelessness.